The Macroeconomic Effects of Corporate Tax Reforms: Modeling Details

 \subsubsection{Kennedy's Tax Cuts}

-To calibrate tax depreciation policy before and after the Kennedy's tax cuts I follow \cite{cummins1994reconsideration}.
-They estimate a PDV of the tax depreciation schedule for equipment of $0.647$ in 1960.\footnote{In their paper, the definition of PDV of depreciation deductions scales the PDV of the tax depreciation schedule by the statutory tax rate.
-For instance, they report a value of $0.3366$ for 1960, which becomes $0.647$ after dividing by a statutory tax rate equal to $0.52$.} This is almost the PDV under economic depreciation, so I set $\delta^{\pi} = \delta = 0.10$.\\ After the tax cuts, they estimate a PDV of the depreciation schedule equal to $0.726$ in 1965, which is accompanied by an investment tax credit equal to $0.0657$.
-The investment tax credit can be introduced by simply increasing the PDV of the tax depreciation schedule, which becomes $0.7917$.
-The associated tax depreciation rate is $\delta^{\pi} = 0.1857$.
+To calibrate tax depreciation policy before and after Kennedy's tax cuts I follow \cite{cummins1994reconsideration}.
+They estimate a present discounted value of the tax depreciation schedule for equipment of $0.6473$ in 1960.\footnote{In Table 1 of their paper, the present discounted value of depreciation is multiplied by the statutory tax rate.
+They report a value of $0.3366$ for 1960, which becomes $0.6473$ after dividing by a statutory tax rate equal to $0.52$.} Since this is almost the present discounted value under economic depreciation, I set $\delta^{\pi} = \delta = 0.10$.

+For 1965, they estimate a present discounted value of the tax depreciation schedule equal to $0.7258$, which is accompanied by an investment tax credit equal to $0.0657$.
+Following the discussion above, I divide the investment tax credit by the statutory tax rate in 1965 and obtain a value of $0.1369$, which leads to an overall present discounted value of $0.8627$.
+This leads to a new value of $\delta^{\pi}$ equal to $0.2737$.